frontity/step-by-step-tutorial/tutorial/part4-adding-styling/styled-components.md

 Let's continue styling our header by adding a border to the bottom, and making the `<h1>` element within it a little less starkly black!

 Notice how we can use the LESS/SASS type syntax of including child elements.
-Although this is not valid CSS Emotion will parse this and apply the styles correctly.
+Although this is not valid CSS, Emotion will nevertheless parse this and apply the styles correctly.
 It enables us to be more concise in defining the styles for our styled components.

 ```jsx
 // File: /packages/my-first-theme/src/components/index.js